-Africa and/or has or has not been packaged and South Africa. l labelled for use in A line listing provides key information but not necessa customarily collected on individual cases.
-Reactions are system for the most serious-presenting sign or sympto usually included are: classified by body Line Listing country of occurrence (if relevant); source (e.g. spontaneous, clinical trial, literature, regulatory y authority); • age of participant; gender of participant; dose(s) of suspected medicine(s); dosage form and/or route of administration, • batch number (when applicable); duration of treatment (prior to event) time to onset; duration of treatment (prior to event) time to onset; description of reaction (as reported); description of reaction (as reported); • patient outcome (e.g. fatal, resolved, ongoing etc.); and • patient outcome (e.g. fatal, resolved, ongoing etc.); and • comment (if relevant)
+South Africa.

+· A line listing provides key information but not necessarily all the details customarily collected on individual cases.
+Reactions are classified by body system for the most serious-presenting sign or symptom.
+The headings usually included are:

+country of occurrence (if relevant);

+source (e.g. spontaneous, clinical trial, literature, regulatory authority);

+age of participant;

+gender of participant;

+Line Listing dose(s) of suspected medicine(s);

+dosage form and/or route of administration,

+batch number (when applicable);

+indication for health product

+duration of treatment (prior to event) time to onset;

+description of reaction (as reported);

+patient outcome (e.g. fatal, resolved, ongoing etc.); and

+comment (if relevant)